soteland/health/README.md

 **Live better for as long as I live.**

+**Be able to snowboard with my kids for as long as possible**

+**Not hog up hospitals with stupid life style choices**

+**More energy, better sleep, better awareness, clear mind**

-Prevent heart attack, and other life style related diseases.
+**Prevent heart attack, and other life style related diseases.**

 ## Starting point

-* Waist: 104 cm
+* Waist: 104 cm (2024-01-02)
+* Waist: 107 cm (2025-01-02) Yes.
+We're moving backwards!
 * Weight: 87.2 kg

 *Tracking using Apple Health*

-## Progress as of 2024-02-18
+## Progress as of .....

-* Waist: 102.2 cm (-1.8 cm)
+* Waist: .......
-* Weight: 82.95 kg (-4 kg) ((Hoping to plateu at ~78 due to muscle growth))
+* Weight: .......

 ## Current goal

-* 90 cm waist (stable for for a week)
+* 90 cm waist (stable for for a month)
 * 8/16-diet
-* No sweets, chocolate.
+* No sweets, chocolate or chips.
+Liquorish allowed saturday.
 Chips allowed in good company, seldom, and fair amounts)
-* Limit alcohol, test out more good non-alcoholic alternatives! (list to come)
+* Severely alcohol
-* Two workouts per week
+* One workout per week
+* Short home workouts counts
-* No time limit - I really want this to stick as a habit for my life!
+* No time limit - I really want this to stick as a habit forever!

 ## Wins